Possible levee break in New Jersey floods three towns

-NEW YORK A possible levee breach in northern New Jersey on Tuesday, flooded three towns with 4 to 5 feet of water in the wake of Hurricane Sandy, prompting the evacuation of hundreds from their homes.
+NEW YORK A possible levee breach in northern New Jersey on Tuesday, flooded three towns with 4 to 5 feet (1.2 to 1.5 meters) of water in the wake of Hurricane Sandy, prompting the evacuation of hundreds from their homes.

 The towns of Moonachie, Little Ferry and Carlstadt were underwater after the swollen Hackensack River broke its banks, affecting around 2,000 residents, said Jeanne Baratta, chief of the Bergen County Executive.